 If you are like most people, chances are, you have things in life that you're dissatisfied with.

-For example, you may be struggling a bit with your health, having a bit of trouble maintaining great relationship, or you could be a bit short on the financial front.
+For example, you may be struggling a bit with your health, experiencing a bit of problem with your relationship, or you could be a bit short on the financial front.

-And then, there's also the things that are outside of you.
-For example, you might disagree with the way your city or country is run, you might find our way of exploiting the planet deplorable, or you might find the current state of social inequity distasteful.
+And then, there's also the things that are outside of your control.
+For example, you might disagree with the way your city or your country is run, find our way of exploiting the planet deplorable, or you might find the current state of social inequity distasteful.

-In fact, with everything that's happening around us, it's easy to resort to blame or, if you're more proactive, activism, to get things changed.
+Indeed, with everything that's happening around us, it's often easy to resort to blame or, if you're more proactive, activism, to get things changed.
 After all, our organizations and surrounding are chiefly responsible for the state we find ourselves in today.

 For example: